Kirimbah/Winning-with-C-Sharp/README.md

 I applied to a higher paying position within my company last week.
 I even got an interview.
 Nice!
 After the dust settled and the air cleared, I didn't get the position.
 Womp womp haha!
 It doesn't matter, I learned alot from the interview process.
 There is true value in talking with others.
 It's the reason why humans are so advanced.
 Language can be used as anything, even as a tool.
 Coding is a language, right?

 Anyway, I plan to do at least 30 minutes - 1 hour of C# studying a day.
 I'll upload my progress here too.
 Final thought: Why does everyone want to grow?
 What is their reason?
 I know mine, but it is fascinating how different everyone pushes themselves forward.
 Gonna go play games now!
 End sequence ---

+july 7th 2024
+changed directions of winning with c# starting with command line on The Odin Projects foundations course. setting up my git with github and looking to be more active in the professional space.